open-source-tabletop/cadence-wargame-system/collections/_modules/scraplands-showdown.md

 #### Action: Advance

 When you perform an Advance action you follow the same rules as a normal move action.
 However the distance and number of pivots your are permitted depends on how hard you want to push your car by adding boosts.
-A boost adds either 3 inches or a 45 degree pivot to your allowed movement in your advance action, however you must always move at least 1 inch between pivots and must move forward.
+A boost adds either 4 inches or a 45 degree pivot to your allowed movement in your advance action, however you must always move at least 1 inch between pivots and must move forward.

-In addition, for each boost you add after the first you must make a control check.
+You may add up to 4 boosts in an advance action and declare how many you will do before moving.
+For each boost after the first you are required to take a control check.

 #### Action: Coasting